Nebraska Diabetes Prevention

 The Diabetes Newsbeat

-newsletter is distributed four times a year.
+newsletter is distributed by email each month.
 The publication discusses diabetes care and prevention as well as provide recipes, care tips and other features.

 For more information, contact: